matthias-stemmler/annimate/docs/user-guide/src/export.md

 On the lower right of the Annimate main screen, you can choose between one of two formats for the export:

 - **CSV**: This produces a `.csv` file containing a table in the _Comma-Separated Values_ format.
 This format is not specific to any particular software and can be imported into all spreadsheet tools (including Microsoft Excel) or even opened with a text editor.
-- **Excel**: This produces a `.xlsx` file containing an Excel workbook.
+- **Excel**: This produces an `.xlsx` file containing an Excel workbook.
 Since it doesn't make use of advanced features of Microsoft Excel, it can also be opened with most other spreadsheet tools such as [LibreOffice Calc](https://www.libreoffice.org/discover/calc/).

 ![Screenshot showing export format selector](img/export-format.png)